-Our Enabling State programme of research, practice and advocacy seeks to better understand the paradigm shift that is transforming the UK welfare state to an enabling state.
-We recognise the profound impact that agency, control and relationships have on our wellbeing and we advocate for a more Enabling State which empowers individuals and communities and takes a more facilitative, holistic approach to service delivery.
+Our Enabling State programme of research, practice and advocacy seeks to better understand the paradigm shift that is transforming the UK welfare state into an enabling state.
+The Trust recognises the profound impact that agency, control and relationships have on our wellbeing and advocates for a more Enabling State that empowers individuals and communities and takes a facilitative, holistic approach to service design and delivery.

-- Continued to work in partnership with the British Academy on the ‘Governing England’ project, a multi-disciplinary project which seeks to address some of the key issues relating to emerging debates about English devolution and governance in the context of a changing Union.
+- We worked in partnership with the British Academy on the ‘Governing England’ project, a multi-disciplinary project which sought to address some of the key issues relating to emerging debates about English devolution and governance in the context of a changing Union.

-- Supported Cornerstone to implement and share learning from ‘Local Cornerstone’: a new approach to delivering social care that makes use of small, self-managing teams and technology that gives more power to local staff and focuses users to live a valued life that they choose.
+- We supported Cornerstone to implement and share learning from ‘Local Cornerstone’: a new approach to delivering social care that makes use of small, self-managing teams and technology that gives more power to local staff to enable users to live a valued life that they choose.

 - We developed a partnership with The Wheel in Ireland to take forward the recommendations in ‘Citizen’s Rising’ the report of The People’s Conversation: a year-long series of ‘citizens conversations’.
 This project ended with the publication of Participating People in Autumn 2019.

 - We continue to support the Better Way Network, a network of social activists, from the voluntary sector and beyond that shares ideas, knowledge and inspiration about how to improve services and build stronger communities.
 The network is hosted by Civil Exchange and is also being supported by the Esmee Fairbairn Foundation.

 - We are working with The Relationships Project, which aims to bring about stronger communities, more effective services and healthier, happier people through supporting organisations and places to become relationship-centred.